orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

 The source code that is used to generate the image can be found `here <https://bitbucket.org/osimis/orthanc-builder/src/master/docker/orthanc/Dockerfile>`__.

-The python script that is used at startup can be found `here <https://bitbucket.org/osimis/orthanc-builder/src/master/docker/orthanc/generateConfiguration.py>`__
+The Python script that is used at startup can be found `here <https://bitbucket.org/osimis/orthanc-builder/src/master/docker/orthanc/generateConfiguration.py>`__